 Another instance of winning money being used more humbly is the husband and wife who won €30 million in 2010 and donated €10 million of this to Italy’s five biggest charities.
 Whichever path you wish to choose, the sums of money available can undoubtedly change the lives of yourself as well as others.

-SuperEnalotto Game History
+SuperEnalotto Game History and changes

 The SuperEnlotto was launched in December 1997 by private company ‘SISAL’, and is a modification of the well known Italian lottery game ‘Enalotto’ which has been around since the 1950’s.
 As well as making the jackpot uncapped, allowing for unlimited rollovers to create prizes of huge value, the game has also seen other changes over the years.
 After initially holding city based regional draws, this was changed to national draws which resulted in increased funds and in turn more prizes for the participants.
 The implementation of this rule saw the overall jackpot increase by around 300%, having a significant impact.